 Figure 5.
 Feedforward and feedback information flows revealed by RSA.
 (A) A schematic presentation of the method for calculating Granger causal relationships between the peri-frontal and peri-occipital sensors, dubbed feedforward and feedback information flows.
 (B) Time course of partial Spearman correlations representing the partial correlations between the peri-occipital (black) and peri-frontal (brown) EEG sensors and the model (see the inset in A) while including (solid) and excluding (dashed) the effect of the other area at phase coherence of 55%.
 The shaded area shows the decline in partial correlation of the current area with the model after excluding (partialling out) the RDM of the other area.
+Note that in both the dashed and solid lines, the low-level image statistics are partialled out of the correlations, so we call them partial in both cases.
 (C) Feedforward (brown) and feedback (black) information flows obtained by calculating the value of the shaded areas in the corresponding curves in B. Thickened lines indicate significant times (sign permutation test and corrected significance level at p < 0.05), and black dotted lines indicate 0 correlation.
-The left panels show the results for stimulus aligned trials while the right panels represent the results for decision aligned trials.
+The left panels show the results for stimulus aligned trials while the right panels represent the results for response-aligned trials.
 (D) and (E) show similar results for different phase coherences.